Convergence Guarantees for Federated SARSA with Local Training and Heterogeneous Agents: Proofs for federated

 \paragraph{Federated Reinforcement Learning.} In FRL, $\nagent > 0$ agents collaborate to learn a single shared policy.
 Formally, each agent's environment is modeled as a Markov Decision Process (MDP), yielding $\nagent$ MDPs \( \{(\statespace, \actionspace, \nkerMDP{c}, \nreward{c}, \discount)\}_{c \in \intlist{1}{\nagent}}, \) with a common state space $\S$, action space $\A$, and discount factor $\gamma \in (0,1)$.
 Each agent $c \in \intlist{1}{\nagent}$ has its own transition kernel $\smash{\nkerMDP{c}}$, where $\smash{\nkerMDP{c}(\cdot|s,a)}$ denotes the probability of transitioning from state $s \in \S$ after action $a \in \A$, and a deterministic reward function $\smash{\nreward{c}: \S \times \A \to [0,1]}$.
 State-action pairs are embedded in $\rset^d$ via a feature map $\feature:(s,a)\mapsto \feature(s,a)$.
 For a policy $\smash{\policy_\param}$ parameterized by $\smash{\param \in \rset^d}$, we denote by $\smash{\npolkerMDP{c}{\param}}$ the induced state transition kernel and by $\smash{\nstab{c}{\param}}$ the stationary distribution satisfying $\smash{\nstab{c}{\param}\npolkerMDP{c}{\param} = \nstab{c}{\param}}$.
 In this context, heterogeneity lies both in the transition kernel and the rewards.
 We measure it using~$\kerhgty$ and~$\rewardhgty$, defined as

 where $\kerhgty$ measures heterogeneity in the transition dynamics and $\rewardhgty$ heterogeneity in the rewards.
-This way of measuring heterogeneity is classical in federated RL, and has been used in many existing works \citep{wang2024federated,zhang2024finite}.
+This measure of heterogeneity is classical in federated RL, and has been used in many prior works \citep{wang2024federated,zhang2024finite}.

-\paragraph{Federated \SARSA.} \SARSA\ combines TD learning \citep{sutton1988learning} with policy improvement: TD updates estimate the state-action value function, and these estimates are then used to update the policy.
-In its federated counterpart (\FedSARSA), agents collaboratively learn a shared policy.
+\paragraph{Federated \SARSA.} \SARSA\ combines TD learning \citep{sutton1988learning} with policy improvement: TD updates estimate the state-action value function, which is then used to update the policy.
+In its federated version (\FedSARSA), agents collaboratively learn a shared policy.
 Each agent performs several local TD updates, after which a central server aggregates the local estimators to update the global policy.

 We approximate the state-action value function by a linear model $\qfunc_\param:(s,a)\mapsto \feature(s,a)^\top \param$ for $(s,a)\in \S\times \A$, where $\feature$ is a fixed embedding of state-action pairs.
 At global iteration $t \ge 0$ and local iteration $h \ge 0$, the parameter $\smash{\locparam{c}{t,h}\in\rset^d}$ of agent $c \in \intlist{1}{\nagent}$ is updated via the local TD rule